MaximeLionel/csapp/3_9 Heterogeneous Data Structures.md

 	* This structure contains four fields: two 4-byte values of type int, a two-element array of type int, and an 8-byte integer pointer, giving a total of 24 bytes:
 		![[image-20240603164441657.png|500]]
 	* Array a is embedded within the structure.
 * To access the fields of a structure, the compiler generates code that adds the appropriate offset to the address of the structure.
+* Example - access struct element: